Israel says its troops have entered Al-Shifa Hospital in Gaza City

 Updated November 14, 2023 at 11:12 PM ET

-TEL AVIV, Israel — The Israeli military said early Wednesday they are carrying out an operation against Hamas inside the Al-Shifa Hospital, the major complex in Gaza City that is the territory's largest medical center.
+TEL AVIV, Israel — The Israeli military said early Wednesday that it is carrying out an operation against Hamas inside Al-Shifa Hospital, the major complex in Gaza City that is the territory's largest medical center.

 In a posting on social media, the Israel Defense Forces said it was launching "a precise and targeted operation against Hamas in a specified area" of the hospital complex.
 The IDF said the operation was being carried out based on intelligence information.

-Israel had previously said that Hamas militants were embedded in the hospital, a claim that U.S. officials confirmed on Tuesday.
+Israel had previously said that Hamas militants were embedded in the hospital, a claim that U.S. officials confirmed.
 Conditions in the hospital complex have recently worsened, as the complex has ran out of fuel to power its generators.

 On Tuesday, the White House said its own intelligence showed that Hamas has used hospitals in Gaza, along with tunnels buried underneath, to plan operations and store weapons.